borovyar/Java-semesterproject/README.md

         spring.datasource.username=root !!!!
         spring.datasource.password=Webcam576 !!!!

-3.You can post only 3 entities, such as, Employee, Order, Product.
+3.You can post all entities.
     For the Employee and Product you have to use the format of those Entities:
            Product :
                     "name" : "cola",